wso2/msf4j/samples/petstore/microservices/cache/container/kubernetes/README.md

 # Create a bootstrap master
 kubectl create -f redis-master.yaml

+# Check whether the pods are up & running and wait until they are up

+kubectl get pods

 # Create a service to track the sentinels
 kubectl create -f redis-sentinel-service.yaml